How to Write a Magnificent CV for Your LLM: My Insights After Evaluating 100+ Applications As a Member of the Admissions Committee

 Guidelines for other sections of your cV

-• don't include career objectives in a CV.
+• Don't include career objectives.
 The only objective you can have when applying for an academic program or a scholarship is to get admission to the program or get scholarship.
 If you include career objectives, the selection committee will think that you submitted a generic CV that you’ve previously used for a corporate job and that you didn’t put any effort in your application – which would mean that probably you don’t want it so much – which increases your chances of being rejected.

 • Don’t use abbreviations that are specific to your country – most people abroad won’t understand them.
 Give full names but simplify.
 For instance, don’t say ‘MSU’ – say ‘Moscow State University’.
 Use the same name consistently throughout the entire CV, don’t switch suddenly to abbreviations after using full name.
 It confuses the reader.